George Conway Tells Pals Wife Kellyanne Is ‘In A Cult,’ Reports ‘Vanity Fair,’ But He Still Loves Her Anyway

 “I don’t think I could have imagined a president, any president, engaging in this sort of conduct,” he said on MSNBC.

-But friends of Conway told Vanity Fair reporter Gabriel Sherman that the 56-year-old litigation attorney is “going through a tough time,” and that his marriage to Kellyanne has grown “increasingly distant as impeachment has gained steam.”
-But he nonetheless still loves Kellyanne anyway, the friends told Sherman.
+But friends of Conway told Vanity Fair reporter Gabriel Sherman that the 56-year-old litigation attorney is “going through a tough time” and that his marriage to Kellyanne has grown “increasingly distant as impeachment has gained steam.”
+But he, nonetheless, still loves Kellyanne anyway, the friends told Sherman.

 “It’s not going to get better until she’s cast out of the cult,” a person “close” to Conway told Sherman.

 Her husband’s repeated verbal assaults on Trump have caused tension for Kellyanne Conway inside the White House, Sherman also reported.
 Trump blames her for the high-profile platform George Conway enjoys for his Twitter assaults.
-Trump’s advisor and son-in-law Jared Kushner has reportedly tried to persuade his father-in-law to fire Kellyanne, according to the Vanity Fair story.
+Trump’s advisor and son-in-law, Jared Kushner, has reportedly tried to persuade his father-in-law to fire Kellyanne, according to the Vanity Fair story.

 The alleged tensions in the Conway marriage have spilled over into Kellyanne’s public appearances.
 When CNN anchor Wolf Blitzer mentioned “issues” in her marriage in an interview on Wednesday, Kellyanne Conway seemed to lose her cool, according to a Daily Beast account.